 Consider Bloomerang’s Donor Database

 Bloomerang’s donor database offers all of the features that nonprofits generally need in their day-to-day activities.
-The software solution combines fundraising professor Adrian Sargeant’s expertise, the communications best practices of author and speaker Tom Ahern, digital marketing insights from trusted thought-leader Kivi Leroux Miller, and technical expertise of industry veteran Jay Love.
+The software solution is rooted in the knowledge of world-renowned fundraising consultants, researchers and practitioners with the technical expertise of software industry veterans.

 Bloomerang has been developed specifically to improve donor retention and relationship-building strategies for nonprofits with insights from these four experts.